 Besides the image added to the one, it also has the unit in the title.
 That way if we had a recipe that called for 1 pound, that math would be much easier.
 Otherwise, we'd need to go track down the measurement-less "All Purpose Flour", see how big the bag is, and then do that math.

-By clearly labeling your products, especially your ingredients in Thrive, you'll be able to save time and energy.
+By clearly labeling your products, especially your ingredients in Thrive, you can save time and energy.

 In addition, the Notes section of a product (or in an Assembly template directly) is a great place to put any relevant conversion number, like this:

-Thrive allows you to go up to 3 decimal places for quantities.
-This means, in certain cases you'll need to round up or down in order to make a number fit.
+Thrive allows you to round quantities up to three decimal places.
+This means that in certain cases, you'll need to round up or down to fit a number.